awsdocs/aws-robomaker-developer-guide/doc_source/create-simulation-application-version.md

 # Creating a Simulation Application Version<a name="create-simulation-application-version"></a>

-When you create a simulation application version, you create an immutable snapshot of the $LATEST version\.
-It cannot be updated\.
-It will not change even if the $LATEST version is updated\.
+When you create a simulation application version, you create a snapshot of the `$LATEST` version\.
+AWS RoboMaker remembers the Amazon S3 path and ETag of the file for the version\.
+If you change the file at the Amazon S3 path of that version, AWS RoboMaker will not be able to use that version\.
+AWS RoboMaker does not keep a copy of the version\.

+You can use any version of a robot simulation application when you create a simulation job\.
+For more information about application versioning, see [Application Versioning](application-versioning.md)\.

 **To create a simulation application version**
 Follow the steps under one of the following tabs\.